-- 1. Receive and note the submissions to Amendment C337boro (Attachment 1) to the Boroondara Planning Scheme and the Ashburton Heritage Gap Study in accordance with Section 22 of the Planning and Environment Act 1987. - 2.
-Endorse the officers' response to submissions and recommended changes to Amendment C337boro and the Ashburton Heritage Gap Study as shown at Attachment 2. - 3.
-Request that the Minister for Planning appoint a Planning Panel under Section 153 of the Planning and Environment Act 1987 to consider unresolved submissions to Amendment C337boro.

-- 4. Refer the amendment and submissions to a Planning Panel in accordance with Section 23(1) of the Planning and Environment Act 1987. - 5.
-Authorise the Director Urban Living to undertake administrative changes to Amendment C337boro that do not change the intent of the amendment prior to a Panel Hearing.
+- 1. Receive and acknowledge the Panel's report and recommendations, as shown at Attachment 1, in accordance with Section 27(1) of the Planning and Environment Act 1987. - 2.
+Endorse the officers' response to the Panel's recommendation to Amendment C337boro to the Boroondara Planning Scheme, as discussed in this report. - 3.
+Adopt the revised Ashburton Heritage Gap Study as shown at Attachment 2. - 4.
+Refer the updated Amendment C337boro to an Ordinary Meeting of Council to be adopted in accordance with Section 29(1) of the Planning and Environment Act 1987. - 5.
+Authorise the Director Urban Living to undertake administrative changes to the amendment and associated planning controls that do not change the intent of the controls.

-Responsible director: Nick Lund, Acting Director Urban Living
+Responsible director: Scott Walker, Director Urban Living